 Over time, the drive belt will develop wear and tear because of the heat caused by the engine.
 Eventually, the belt will break, making steering difficult.
 For cars in which the water pump is also controlled by the crankshaft, breakage of the drive belt can cause the engine to overheat, which may result in serious problems for your vehicle.

-With proper maintenance, you can protect your car from serious damage and save yourself some money on repairs.
+With proper maintenance at Mavis Tires and Brakes, you can protect your car from serious damage and save yourself some money on repairs.